 Mark Lenn Johnson

 Johnson’s artistic journey began more than a decade ago when he started hand-stringing store bought beads and components into bracelets and necklaces.
-He realized his passion for glass after purchasing a vintage amethyst carnival glass bowl.
+He realized his passion for glass after purchasing a vintage Fenton amethyst carnival glass bowl at a yard sale.
 That piece, particularly its color, captivated him and introduced him to the beauty of handcrafted art glass.
 Several years later, that appreciation would materialize into an antiques business where he specialized in vintage art glass.
 He continued to educate himself about art glass but always his creative nature called out for him to make.
 From there, he progressed to making his own beads, first with polymer clay, and then later, with instruction from lampwork artist Laura Hallock, out of glass.

 Johnson takes his artistic inspiration from varied master artists such as Ellis Wilson (painter), Stephen Rolfe Powell and Dale Chihuly (glassmakers) and Sam Maloof (furniture maker).
-Inspiration has also come from his travels to Italy, Mexico, Asheville, North Carolina and New York.
+Inspiration has also come from his travels to Italy, France, Mexico, Asheville, North Carolina and New York.